Entanglement across scales: Quantics tensor trains as a natural framework for renormalization: Numerical analysis

 \subsubsection{Error bounds in Eq.~(\ref{eq:error-bounds})}

 Revisiting the derived error bounds in Sec.~\ref{sec:approximate-construction}, we numerically check their validity and performance in Fig.~\ref{fig:error-bound}.
 In Figs.~\ref{fig:error-bound}(a) and (b) the case of exponentially decaying couplings $t_n=Ce^{-\alpha n}$, while in (c) and (d) the case of power-law decaying hoppings $t_n=Cn^{-\alpha}$ is presented for the tight-binding model with $C=1, \omega=2$ and 1001 sites, where $m$ denotes the number of nonzero hoppings in the approximating matrix $B$.
 We show the calculated error bound computed with the spectral norm (red) in accordance with Sec.~\ref{sec:approximate-construction} in comparison to the exact error $\epsilon=||A^{-1}-B^{-1}||$ for both the spectral norm $||.||_2$ (blue) and the maximum normalized error $||A^{-1}-B^{-1}||_{\max}:= \max(A^{-1}-B^{-1})/\max(A^{-1})$ (green).
 It can be seen that in the case of exponentially decaying couplings the error bound is very tight and allows a good a priori estimate of the true error of the approximation of the one-particle Green's function by a QTT with maximum bond dimension \Dmax$=2m$.
 Moreover, the error decreases exponentially resulting in a good QTT approximation already with small $m$.
 In the case of power-law decaying hoppings, the a priori bound on the error is looser, but still gives a correct upper estimate on the error of the corresponding Green's function QTT with \Dmax$=2m$.
+The qualitative difference between the upper (exponential decay) and lower (power-law decay) panels in Fig.~\ref{fig:error-bound} can be understood in the following way.
+First of all, the error in panel (a) is decaying much faster than in panel (c), because in the exponential case, hoppings with $t_n = C e^{-\alpha n}, n > m=10$ are neglected which are much smaller than in the power law case, where $t_n = C n^{-\alpha}, n>m=25$ are omitted.
+Additionally, this leads to a tighter bound in the exponential case, which is further elaborated on following the derivation in App.~\ref{app:general-error-bounds}.
+Due to the variation of the ``cutoff'' parameter $m$ in panel (d), the power-law behavior of the decaying couplings becomes visible in the form of the error deviating from an exponential decrease, thus, differing from the other panels.
+Additionally, we extend panels (a) and (c) to larger values of $\alpha$ in Fig.~\ref{fig:error-bound-reply} in App.~\ref{app:error-bounds-extended-figure}.

 These results are important from different perspectives.
 Numerically computing the QTT representation by SVD or tensor cross interpolation (TCI) \cite{NunezFernandez2022, Ritter2024, NunezFernandez2024} is typically a ``black box'' with respect to the approximation error.
 This means that in practical calculations we can, in general, not a priori be certain how well the QTT approximation will represent the original function or data.
 This is especially important when applying TCI, where the function or data is only sampled instead of evaluated everywhere as with SVD.
 Hence, important features might be missed by the algorithm resulting in a smaller maximum bond dimension.
 Therefore, a priori error estimates connected to the maximum bond dimension would be very helpful for applying this method.
 Hence, we hope that the results of this section inspire new research into this direction to overcome some of these problems.